kvasdopil/id205l/README.md

 Prebuilt .hex files: (see the repo).
 Beware, DFU is not working!

 - Checkout espruino sources
-- ./scripts/provision.py NRF52340DK
+- ./scripts/provision.py NRF52340DK (this will ask for a filename to patch, just press enter twice)
-- copy build/IS205L.py to espruino/boards
+- copy `build/IS205L.py` to `espruino/boards/`

-Change this:
+Change this line:
 ```
 DEFINES += DNRF52 -DNRF52840_XXAA
 ```